 Passing Authorizations: We recommend passing authorizations manually as it gives you more control over signing for different chains and wallet providers.
 However, if you’d just like our SDK to automatically prompt users to sign authorizations, you can omit the

-field and just set delegate: true
+authorizations field and just set delegate: true6

 Execute Orchestration